tbalsdon/Vision-Week/Day 1 Introduction/README.md

 13h30 Practical/team building: what are the big questions in vision science today?

-15h30 Guest Speaker: George Kafetzis\
+15h30 Guest Speaker: George Kafetzis<br/>